-I’ve found my calling: being a voice for languages because language matters!
+I’ve found my calling: being a voice for languages

 Along the way, I’ve discovered that language matters profoundly, whether for humanitarian aid, or for international business.